Learn How to Write Fiction

 If you're feeling hesitant about how to structure your story, or you have pages of prose you'd like to shape into fiction, start by reviewing these basic rules.
 Don't be put off if writing a story doesn't seem simple.
 With a short story, a lot has to happen in relatively few pages.
 Some people are better at longer forms, but it's helpful in thinking about plot to start small.

-Now that you have an overview of the short story, drill down into each of the elements, starting with plot.
-Plot is what separates a freewriting exercise from a short story.
+Now that you have an overview of the short story, drill down into each of the elements, starting with the plot.
+The plot is what separates a freewriting exercise from a short story.
 No matter how great your characters or your setting, a story won't be successful if the plot isn't sound.

 That said, at least one character should be well-developed.
 Someone in the story must take action, and that action will only be believable if the character seems real to the reader.
 This exercise will help you develop the characters in your story.